-The COA Bulletin 2015 Spring issue is now available to download.
+The COA Bulletin Fall edition is now available to download.

 More and more, CT birders record their sightings on eBird and there are many benefits for you and the birding community.
 Besides archiving all your sightings, after registering eBird can send alerts of unusual sightings in CT and other regions to your email inbox.
 There are options for delivery of alerts by county, state, and country and also Needs Alerts for species you have not personally recorded in a particular region.
 For more information visit the eBird Alerts help page.

 Once you've registered for eBird you might also want to check out the eBird Mobile Apps page where you can find eBird Mobile, an app for your phone or tablet for entering eBird data in the field, and the Merlin app for identification.